 A resounding commitment to land stewardship – maintaining wild corridors, hedgerows and plant diversity is as important to us as the crops we grow.
 We make sure our farm provides a bridge from the river wetlands into farm fields for many animals from the smallest insects to frogs, birds and mammals.

 Healthy soil – by adding mineral amendments, certified organic fertilizers and compost, we enrich the soil as we farm.
 We rotate our crops and prevent erosion with living mulches and minimal tilling.
 Because we grow so many different kinds of plants, our farm supports a wide array of insect life.
 This rich diversity helps to keep crops pollinated and disease cycles and pests in balance.

 Smart use of resources – like most small-scale farmers, we are passionate recyclers.
 From purchasing used building materials to recycling plastic pots, paper, glass and metal, if we can figure out another use for it, we keep it in the chain.
 We use drip irrigation and mulching techniques to minimize water use.
 And we are committed to marketing our products locally.

 Making a living – our farming practices begin and end with a commitment to land stewardship.
 Part of that commitment includes making a living so we can stay on the land.
 We network and share resources with other farmers and we strive to pay a living wage to ourselves and those who work with us.

 Advocacy – 80% of cut flowers sold in the United States are imported.
 Most come from countries with cheap labor and less developed environmental standards.
 Due to global trade agreements, there are no tariffs on imported flowers.
 Consumers most often do not know where their flowers come from.
-Our farm is proud to be certified American Grown as part of a joint effort by U.S. flower farmers to raise consumer awareness and to help preserve our domestic and local flower farming heritage.
+Our farm supports joint efforts by U.S. flower farmers to raise consumer awareness and to help preserve our domestic and local flower farming heritage.